 The underwater scenes were shot in a huge purpose-built tank with a blue-screen background.
-Safety divers swam in between takes with scuba regulators to allow the actors to breathe without having to surface.
-Daniel Radcliffe alone logged around 41 hours 38 minutes underwater during the course of filming.
-At one point during training he inadvertently signaled that he was drowning, sending the crew into a huge panic to bring him back up to surface.
+Safety divers swam in-between takes with scuba regulators, to allow the actors to breathe without having to surface.
+Daniel Radcliffe alone logged around 41 hours and 38 minutes underwater during the course of filming.
+At one point, during training, he inadvertently signaled that he was drowning, sending the crew into a huge panic to bring him back up to surface.

 In the books, Parvati Patil of Gryffindor has an identical twin Padma Patil of Ravenclaw, to illustrate the unpredictability of the Sorting Hat.
 In the films, however, Parvati (Shefali Chowdhury) and Padma (Afshan Azad) are not only both in Gryffindor but are played, surprisingly, by unrelated actresses.

 Features one of the largest underwater sets ever constructed.
 It has the capacity of up to 500,000 liters (132,000 gallons) of water.
-The largest underwater set constructed was for The Abyss (1989), which had a capacity of 7,000,000 gallons.
+The largest underwater set constructed was for The Abyss (1989), which had a capacity of 26,497,882 liters (seven million gallons).

-Mike Newell staged a brawl with one of the twins, both to demonstrate what he wanted for a scene between the twins, and also to undermine his own "authority figure" status ("They were calling me 'sir'!")
-The fight got so intense that he fractured a rib in the process.
+Mike Newell staged a brawl with one of the Weasley twins, both to demonstrate what he wanted for a scene between them, and also to undermine his own "authority figure" status ("They were calling me 'sir'!")
+The fight got so intense, that he fractured a rib in the process.

-In the scene with Dumbledore, Harry and the Pensieve, pay close attention to the glass cabinet Dumbledore approaches while explaining the Pensieve.
+(at around 1h 45 mins) In the scene with Dumbledore, Harry, and the Pensieve, pay close attention to the glass cabinet Dumbledore approaches while explaining the Pensieve.
 In the top left corner is a 3D model of what becomes an important symbol in the final novel, Harry Potter and the Deathly Hallows.

 Mike Newell originally decided not to have the make-up on Ralph Fiennes to give a more scary Voldemort.
 But he changed his mind after seeing a minimal make-up design by Nick Dudman.
-To complement the make-up, Fiennes shaved his head bald as well as his armpits.
+To complement the make-up, Fiennes shaved his head, as well as his armpits.

 This is the first Harry Potter film to receive a "PG-13" rating or its international equivalent (for sequences of fantasy violence and frightening images).
 The preceding films having been rated "PG" or one of its international equivalents.